 - Where the implants will be located in the mouth

 - If any preparatory procedures are needed (such as tooth extractions or a bone graft)

 - If any sedation or additional X-rays are used

-Dr. Gromling will go over everything at a consultation appointment so you’ll know exactly what to expect.
+Dr. Gromling will go over everything at a consultation appointment, so you’ll know exactly what to expect.
 Dental implants should be considered a long-term investment in your dental health, because while they might be more expensive than traditional restorations, they last much, much longer (as in multiple decades longer).
-In general, implant patients usually end up spending much less on their teeth overall because they don’t require the maintenance or retreatment needed with other options.
+In general, dental implant patients usually end up spending much less on their teeth overall because they don’t require the maintenance or retreatment needed with other options.

 Types of Dental Implants

 There isn’t a set price for dental implants because the cost is determined by your individual treatment plan, such as the number of teeth you’re replacing.
 The more teeth you’ve lost, the more posts and abutments you’ll need.
 If you’re missing several teeth, it’s more cost-effective to choose an implant bridge or denture than to treat each tooth individually.

 What Are the Stages of Dental Implant Treatment?

 Your treatment will consist of multiple steps, each of which has separate costs.
 This can make it easier to pay for your new smile because you won’t need to cover the entire amount upfront.
 Although every plan differs, here’s what you can expect to pay: